ibarapascal/demo-box/src/pages/getting-started/README.md

 - [x] 0.CRA with md file imported.
 - [x] 1.all markdown files in one directory compile to jsx components.
-- [ ] 2.title inside the URL, tabs bounded.
+- [x] 2.markdown theme/styles.
-- [ ] 3.markdown theme/styles.
+- [ ] 3.title inside the URL, tabs bounded.
 - [ ] 4.search via the title.
 - [ ] 5.component templates with configs.
 - [ ] 6.complex search.